hedii/laravel-gelf-logger/README.md

                 // false.
                 'allow_self_signed' => false,
             ],

+            // If you want to send messages to the gelf server using http basic
+            // authentication, the following configuration is used.
+Only useful
+            // if transport is set to http.
+            'http_basic_auth' => [
+                // The http basic authentication username.
+                'username' => null,

+                // The http basic authentication password.
+                'password' => null,
+            ],

             // This optional option determines the maximum length per message
             // field.
 When forgotten or set to null, the default value of